Rajat1999/todo-list-project/README.md

 # todo-list-project
-A responsive To-do application mad with JavaScript.
+A To-Do app with simple UI